-Parameters Description Video Flipping/Video Check this box to flip the video up-side-down and left-right to achieve Mirroring the 180-degree rotation effect.
-Brightness Select the Brightness value (0 \sim 100).
-The higher the value, the brighter the image.
-Contrast Select the Contrast level from following options: Lowest, low, medium, high, highest Digital Noise Reduction Turn ON or OFF the Digital Noise Reduction.
-When turned on, the noise on the video (especially in low light) is reduced and image will look smoother and clearer.
-WDR Choose the WDR level from following options: Disabled, low, medium, high, highest.
-WDR is disabled and will not appear on screen if Exposure Mode is set to "Manual".
+Parameters Description Video Flipping/Video Check this box to flip the video up-side-down and left-right to achieve the Mirroring 180-degree rotation effect.
+Drightnoop Select the Brightness value (0~100).
+The higher the value, the brighter the Brightness image.
+Contrast Select the Contrast level from the following options: Lowest, low, medium, Contrast high, highest.
+Digital Naigo Turn ON or OFF the Digital Noise Reduction.
+When turned on, the noise on Digital Noise Reduction the video (especially in low light) is reduced and image will look smoother Reduction and clearer.
+3D Noise Reduction Enable this feature for smooth and clear image.
+Disable this feature if the SD NOISE REDUCTION scene contains extreme details that may be smoothed over with 3DNR.